 The general procedure establishes a shared secret (Diffie-Hellman exchange) between the two communicating parties at connection initiation.
 This shared secret is then used to protect (a set of) media keys that are used to encrypt the media (RTP) sessions.

-The voice encryption security profile is an optional enhancement to the baseline security profile and to the signature security profile; its use can be negotiated as part of the terminal security capability negotiation.
-In environments where voice confidentiality is assured by other means, there is no need to implement the media encryption and the related key management procedures (Diffie-Hellman key agreement, key update and synchronization).
+The encryption security profile is an optional enhancement to the baseline security profile and to the signature security profile; its use can be negotiated as part of the terminal security capability negotiation.
+In environments where confidentiality is assured by other means, there is no need to implement the media encryption and the related key management procedures (Diffie-Hellman key agreement, key update and synchronization).

 The encryption algorithms chosen are AES, RC2-compatible, DES and triple-DES.